johncclayton/electric/README.md

 Docker image: https://hub.docker.com/r/scornflake/electric-pi/

-# what
+# What
 This project provides everything you need to get information from your iCharger 308/4010 DUO to an application running on your mobile device.

-# documentation
+# Installation
-All the documentation to explain the project, the quickstart guide etc are hosted on readthedocs.
+There are two programs that run on the Raspberry Pi, and one for your phone.

+## Server Side - Docker to the Rescue
+The server apps run in docker containers.
+We chose this path because that provides us with a repeatable, configured, predictable installation - guaranteed.

+To install the server side components, SSH onto your Raspberry Pi - and do the following: